A Lesson to Learn: Siyata Mobile Inc. (SYTA)

 SYTA’s Market Performance

-SYTA stocks went up by 0.63% for the week, with a monthly drop of -5.85% and a quarterly performance of -6.67%, while its annual performance rate touched -68.29%.
-The volatility ratio for the week stands at 14.63% while the volatility levels for the past 30 days are set at 17.35% for Siyata Mobile Inc..
-The simple moving average for the period of the last 20 days is -5.42% for SYTA stocks with a simple moving average of -48.88% for the last 200 days.
+SYTA stocks went up by 14.91% for the week, with a monthly jump of 25.85% and a quarterly performance of 5.11%, while its annual performance rate touched -65.65%.
+The volatility ratio for the week stands at 18.63% while the volatility levels for the past 30 days are set at 18.46% for Siyata Mobile Inc..
+The simple moving average for the period of the last 20 days is 8.68% for SYTA stocks with a simple moving average of -40.70% for the last 200 days.

 Stock Fundamentals for SYTA